novalfahmy/Code-Challenge-Salary-per-Hour/README.md

             raise ValueError("Data can't be loaded to destination table due to invalid input")
 ```
 If the script is successful, It will print the successful attempts.
 If the script is failed, It will print the error.

+## Project Limitations
+There are limitations in this project
+- This script doesn't include the scheduler function
+- The database used is a public database, so it has no function to configure SSH tunnel